Updated: Covid-19 – Questions You May Have12/06/2020

 What if my eye is sore?

-This could be classed as an emergency and the Medical Optometrist needs to take a case history via telephone.
+This could be classed as an emergency and we would recommend the Medical Optometrist take a consultation via telephone.
 If the symptoms appear to be a concern, we will examine and treat accordingly within the practice.
 Our goal is to avoid unnecessary hospital appointments and therefore free the NHS of vital work.

 I usually see a different Optometrist, could I come to you if I have a problem?